iLib-js/ilib-mono/docs/ilib-lint-common.md

 <p>Serialize the given intermediate representation into a SourceFile instance.
 The
 intermediate representation is an object that represents the parsed form of the file.
-The serializer converts this object into a SourceFile that can be written back to disk.</p>
+The serializer converts this object into a SourceFile that can be written back to disk.
+For example, an xliff serializer can take an intermediate representation that is an array of Resource instances and convert it into xliff file format and set that as the content of the SourceFile it produces.</p>

 **Kind**: instance abstract method of [<code>Serializer</code>](#Serializer)
 **Returns**: [<code>SourceFile</code>](#SourceFile) - <p>the source file that contains the serialized form of the